Visas & Travel Documentation

 In Buenos Aires, there are two main airports.
 Ministro Pistarini is the main international airport in Argentina and is 30km to the south of the main part of town.
 To differentiate it from the domestic airport, the main airport is often known as Ezeiza due to its location.
 This is reflected in its airport code EZE.

-When departing EZE for an international flight, a minimum check-in time of four hours prior to the flight is suggested.
-For domestic flights, a minimum check-in time of 3 hours is suggested.
+When departing EZE for an international flight, a minimum check-in time of 3 hours prior to the flight is suggested.
+For domestic flights, a minimum check-in time of 2 hours is suggested.

 Buenos Aires Jorge Newbery Airport (AEP)

 Jorge Newbery is mainly used for domestic flights and is only a 10-15 minute taxi ride from the nicest parts of the city.
-FFrom here you can get internal flights to El Calafate, and travel onwards by bus or transfer to areas such as El Chalten and Puerto Natales, as well as the widest range of internal flights to Ushuaia.
+From here, you can get internal flights to El Calafate, and travel onwards by bus or transfer to areas such as El Chalten and Puerto Natales, as well as the widest range of internal flights to Ushuaia.

 Connecting between airports

-International flights will typically arrive at the main Buenos Aires Ministro Pistarini Airport (EZE), whereas most flights to Ushuaia will depart from the smaller domestic Jorge Newbery Airport (AEP).
+International flights will typically arrive at the main Buenos Aires Ministro Pistarini Airport (EZE), whereas most flights to Patagonia will depart from the smaller domestic Jorge Newbery Airport (AEP).
 Customs, immigration, and baggage reclaim in EZE can take a while.
-Then transferring between the two airports can take well over an hour depending on traffic, especially around rush hour when the city’s roads are very congested.
+Then, transferring between the two airports can take well over an hour, depending on traffic, especially around rush hour when the city’s roads are very congested.

 There is no train/metro link between EZE airport and the city centre.
 We do not recommend travellers take the public bus service as this passes through some undesirable districts of the greater Buenos Aires area and takes a long time, but instead use the variety of the airport’s mini-bus, shuttle or taxi services.